MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfctaskspane-class.md

 ### <a name="parameters"></a>Parametri

 *nGroup*<br/>
-[in] Specifica l'indice in base zero del gruppo che contiene l'attività.
+in Specifica l'indice in base zero del gruppo che contiene l'attività.

 *nTask*<br/>
-[in] Specifica l'indice in base zero dell'attività nell'elenco specificato da *separa*.
+in Specifica l'indice in base zero dell'attività nell'elenco specificato da *separa*.

 ### <a name="return-value"></a>Valore restituito

-L'attività in corrispondenza dell'indice specificato.
+Attività in corrispondenza dell'indice specificato.

-##  <a name="gettaskcount"></a>  CMFCTasksPane::GetTaskCount
+##  <a name="gettaskcount"></a>CMFCTasksPane:: GetTaskCount

 Restituisce il numero di attività in un gruppo specificato.